diogofalken/Travel-With-Us/README.md

 # Travel with us...
 This repo contains a Travel Website where we give the best places to visit for each place.
 This  was created using HTML5, CSS3 and JavaScript.
 It is lightweight and fully responsive.
-The idea behind this Website was because I needed a project for my Ai1 class, so I tought in something that I would use, and there it is **Travel with us...**.
+The idea behind this Website was because I needed a project for my Ai1 class, so I tought in something that I would use, and there it is ***Travel with us...***

 To view live, [click here](http://www.diogomarques.tk/)
 ## Task
 ### Objectives